AlexWoo/nginx-multiport-module/README.md

 		- NGX_OK: for successd
 		- NGX_ERROR: for failed
-		- NGX_DECLINED: for not configured
+		- NGX_DECLINED: for not configured or send inner proxy to self

 ## Build